theartofcomputerprogramming/mmixsamples/README.md

 **`exercise_2.1.9.mms:`** exercise 2.1.9 in The MMIX Supplement

 **`program_t_topological_sort.mms:`** annotated Program T (Topological sort) in 2.2.3 Linked Allocation, The MMIX Supplement, to accompany Chapter 2, Information Structures of TAOCP Volume 1, Fundamental Algorithms, by Donald Knuth

+**`program_a_addition_of_polynomials.mms:`** annotated Program A (Addition of polynomials) in 2.2.4 Circular Lists, The MMIX Supplement, to accompany Chapter 2, Information Structures of TAOCP Volume 1, Fundamental Algorithms, by Donald Knuth